cessen/ropey/README.md

 Ropey is fast and minimizes memory usage:

-- On a recent mobile i7 Intel CPU, Ropey was able to perform 1.1 million small incoherent insertions per second while building up a text roughly 100 MB large.
+- On a recent mobile i7 Intel CPU, Ropey performed over 1 million small incoherent insertions per second while building up a text roughly 100 MB large.
 Coherent insertions (i.e. all near the same place in the text) are even faster, doing the same task at over 1.3 million insertions per second.
 - Freshly loading a file from disk only incurs about 30% memory overhead.
 For example, a 100 MB text file will occupy about 130 MB of memory when loaded by Ropey.